goutamsingh22/white_band_associates_internship_task3/task3/README.md

 The process with the highest percentage is consuming the most CPU.
 Example Answer:
 The process consuming the most CPU was firefox with approximately 25% CPU usage.
-⚠️ Replace "firefox" and "25%" with the values from your system.
+Replace "firefox" and "25%" with the values from your system.

 4. Which process is consuming the most Memory?
 In top or htop, look at the %MEM column.
 The process with the highest percentage is consuming the most memory.

-Part c
+# Part C
 System Summary Report
 System Information
 •	Operating System: Kali Linux